janlv/cads-fmi-demo/DEV.md

 `create_fmu/requirements.txt`, and runs `pythonfmu` to produce the demo `Producer.fmu` and `Consumer.fmu` files under `fmu/models/`.

-Helper scripts stream the last few log lines by default; pass `--max-lines 0` to print the full command output instead of the rolling “tail window”.

 Because the runtime FMU executor is pure Go/FM IL (no embedded Python interpreter), the FMUs must include exporter binaries that link against `libpython`.
 Upstream `pythonfmu` builds its exporter as a regular CPython